 Student Performance Opportunities

 Performance opportunities: Students are encouraged to sing and play for each other at our recitals nights (typically the last class of the session) where friends and family are welcome to join us.
-We also entertain at public venues throughout the year.
-Last year's show included the Meow Luau at the Animal Shelter, the Cowboy Campfire, Aloha Campfire, the Ukulele Festival of Northern California and Holiday shows.
+We also entertain at multiple public venues throughout the year.
+Our past shows include the annual Meow Luau at the Animal Shelter, the Cowboy Campfire, Aloha Campfire, the Ukulele Festival of Northern California and Holiday shows.
 To participate, students must attend rehearsals and be currently enrolled in classes.

 Beginning Ukulele: You do not need any musical experience.
 This course is designed for students who have never played an instrument before.
 It is also a great refresher course for those who have some experience playing the ukulele.
 Students will be able to play 2- 3 songs by the end of the first lesson.
 Each time we meet, we will build on the previous lesson and add new skills, with chords, and new songs.
 (IMPORTANT!
 Registration closes after the first class meeting.
 If you can not make the first class, please sign up for the next session).

-Class Objectives: Students will have a great time singing and learning to play the soprano, concert or tenor ukulele.
-(Sorry, my curriculum doesn't support the BARITONE ukulele-different tuning).
-Well cover a wide variety of music including, light Rock, Tin Pan Alley, easy Jazz, Hawaiian songs and more.
+Class Objectives: Students will have fun singing and learning to play the soprano, concert or tenor ukulele.
+We’ll cover a wide variety of music including, Western, Swing ,Easy Rock, folk, Tin Pan Alley, easy Jazz, Hawaiian songs and more.
 Reading music is not a requirement nor will music theory be emphasized, however in the continuing classes we will occasionally explore basic theory elements to gain a better understanding of how music works.
-All classes are taught by watching, listening, singing and or course playing along.
+We will also include tablature reading and some finger style playing.
+All classes are taught by watching, listening, singing and of course playing along.

 Instruments/Equipment: You must have a ukulele by the first class to participate.
+You'll also need a chromatic tuner.
+If you don't have one at the first lesson, I will have extras on hand as loaners.
+We'll talk more about them at the first class.
 Please contact the instructor if you need information about how or where to buy a ukulele.
 Sorry, my curriculum does not support the baritone.
 Only Soprano, Concert and Tenor 'ukulele tuning.

-It is HIGHLY recommended you bring a tape recorder to class.
+It is HIGHLY recommended you bring a recording device to class.
+If you have a smart phone, check to see if you have "voice memo" or "voice recorder" Recordings will help you learn our songs and be helpful as a practice tool.
 Recorded classes are helpful during practice at home and will help you learn new songs.